Halloween with the New Addams Family: Plot

 Gomez's brother Pancho is staying with the family while Gomez must travel to Tombstone, Arizona.
 While Gomez believes he is traveling to a lodge convention, in reality he has been lured off by crooks who have bugged the house in order to steal the family fortune.
 Halloween is nigh and Pancho tells the legend of Cousin Shy, who distributes gifts and carves pumpkins.

 The lead crook "Bones" Lafferty sends henchman Mikey to investigate the home.
-Wednesday (Senior) is home from music academy, where she studies the piccolo, which she uses to break glass with it.
+Wednesday (Senior) is home from music academy, where she studies the piccolo, which she uses to break glass with.
 Pugsley (Senior) is home from Nairobi medical school, where he is training to be a witch doctor.
 Mikey panics and flees after treading on Kitty Kat's (the family's pet lion) tail.

 The crooks enlist doppelgangers of Gomez and Morticia to further their plans, along with two strong-arm goons, Hercules and Atlas.
 Gomez returns home for the Halloween party and trimming of the scarecrow.

 Lafferty poses as Quincy Addams (from Boston) to get in.
 He has his men tie up Gomez and Morticia and his doubles take their places, confusing Pancho, who's still infatuated with Morticia.

 While Lurch scares off the thugs, Fester puts Lafferty on the rack, in an attempt to "be nice".
 Lafferty tries to escape through a secret passage, but comes faces to face with Kitty Kat's tail, resulting in him fleeing.

 Shortly after, the police arrive at the house, responding to a noise complaint.
 Upon their arrival, Lafferty and his gang surrender.

 The Addams family are then free to celebrate Halloween happily, ending the night by singing together in welcome for Cousin Shy.